Archive in a Wall Cavity – the series, in one

 Decades ago now, builders stopped using newspapers to insulate houses and minimizing draughts.
 New materials had come along – purpose-made substances like blown-in fiberglass, mineral wool, polyurethane foam, and polyisocyanurate, a tongue-challenging “thermoset plastic.”

-Disney was all over the place, as ever – Chitty Chitty Bang Bang (at a drive-in, naturally), Peter Pan, Love Bug (not at one)… Teamed at the still-standing Crest (now Seattle’s only cinema where fading first-run movies can be seen for $3) was more Disney in the form of a reprise of the feel-good 1960 version of Swiss Family Robinson.
+Disney was all over the place, as ever – Chitty Chitty Bang Bang (at a drive-in, naturally), Love Bug (inappapropriately not at one), Peter Pan… Teamed at the still-standing Crest (now Seattle’s only cinema where fading first-run movies can be seen for $3) was more Disney in the form of a reprise of the feel-good 1960 version of Swiss Family Robinson.
 Its resourceful heroes-of-family-values, shipwrecked en route to New Guinea, were doing the Crusoe thing on a deserted tropical island.
 (The story was again committed to film for the umpteenth time in a 1975-76 TV series among whose cast was Helen Hunt – the Helen Hunt, a couple of years after she began her small-screen debut at the age of 10.)

 Suggests little Ernst: “Why don’t we put up a distress flag?”

 Self-pitying, his old man (John Mills) retorts: “Don’t you think we look distressed enough?
 Ernst, anyone who sees a ship stuck on the rocks might possibly guess it’s in trouble.”

 But of course the family pulls together because that’s what Waltons-like pull-together-families did, in 1960s America – even when Hollywood puppeted them on a geographically improbable island stage: it had monkeys, elephants, ostriches, and lions, all remarkably flourishing on so confined a terrain.